 This is the old school management style that I referred to in the introductory paragraph of this article.
-Sadly, it’s not extinct even as we sit here in 2017.
+Sadly, it’s not extinct even as we sit here today.
 It will never go away, as it’s often practiced by a personality type that is not uncommon among high performers.
 This management style can work – as long as it’s not accompanied by too many of the other items on this list!
 While imo it’s not an optimal approach for managing a tech company, it does have some strengths such as consistency and potentially enhanced execution speed.
 And even in more enlightened management approaches, sometimes the decision just needs to be driven from the top.
 But my advice to any tech CEO is to use this approach sparingly and with great care.

 Tone Deaf and Dismissive of Criticism

 This is a big one and probably the item that is most corrosive on a company’s culture and performance.
-In 2017 employees want to be heard.
+These days employees want to be heard.
 Even if the management style is top down, a tech CEO can still solicit input and listen respectfully to complaints and ideas for improvement.
 I always say “bring solution, not just problems” to folks reporting to me.
 But in truth, to be seen as an effective leader it’s very important to be seen as an individual capable of listening to criticism on how the company is operating – even if it feels PERSONAL.
 Human nature makes that very hard to do for many.
 But that’s why the CEO is paid the big bucks.
 Ignoring input or dismissing it lightly will cause important information that you need to do your job to no longer reach you.
 When this occurs, it’s easy to become isolated from reality.
 Once you’ve become an “Emperor Without Clothes” due to employees afraid to deliver you bad news, things don’t look good for your personal performance or your company’s prospects.

 Breed a Fear of Failure and Stifle Innovation